Whiskey in My Water

 "Whiskey in My Water" is a song recorded by American country music artist Tyler Farr.
 It was released in November 2013 by Columbia Nashville as the fourth and final single from his debut album Redneck Crazy.
 Farr wrote the song with Phillip LaRue and Jon Ozier.
-The song garnered mixed reviews from critics who commended Farr's vocal delivery over lyrics they felt were nondescript.
+The song garnered mixed reviews from critics who commended Farr's vocal delivery over lyrics they felt were undistinguished.
 "Whiskey in My Water" peaked at numbers three and 11 on both the Billboard Country Airplay and Hot Country Songs charts respectively.
 It also reached number 52 on the Hot 100 chart.
 The song was certified Platinum by the Recording Industry Association of America (RIAA), denoting sales of over one million units in the country.
 It achieved similar success in Canada, peaking at number 10 on the Country chart and number 73 on the Canadian Hot 100 chart.
 The accompanying music video for the song, directed by Chris Hicky, features a couple in various romantic escapades.

 Critical reception

 The song received a mixed review from Taste of Country, which said that "while he takes chances elsewhere on the project, this ballad plays it safe with a familiar storyline."
 It went on to say that "while not a true vocal showcase, 'Whiskey in My Water' is an opportunity for Farr to show off his strong vocal abilities."
-In his review of the album, Matt Bjorke of Roughstock wrote that it has "a sing-a-long ready chorus" but felt that it "may be just a little too everyman compared to the rest of the tracks on the record."
+In his review of the album, Matt Bjorke of Roughstock wrote that it has "a sing-a-long ready chorus", but felt it "may be just a little too everyman compared to the rest of the tracks on the record."